WISDEM/WOMBAT/docs/source/workshops/nawea_wind_tech_2023.md

   - Miniconda: https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html
 - Basic git proficiency (we just need to clone a project and change branches)
 - Basic terminal proficiency (or Windows alternative)
-- Basic Python proficiency (WOMBAT doesn't requires very little code, but you still need to use Python)
+- Basic Python proficiency (WOMBAT requires very little code, but you still need to use Python)

 ## Slides and Data